Understanding Speeds and Feed Rates

 Using this calculation, the effective cutter diameter is .155”, which would be used for all Speeds and Feeds calculations.

 Feed rates assume a linear motion.
 However, there are cases in which the path takes an arc, such as in a pocket corner or a circular interpolation.
 Just as increasing the DOC increases the angle of engagement on a tool, so does taking a nonlinear path.
 For an internal corner, more of the tool is engaged and, for an external corner, less is engaged.
-The feed rate must be appropriately compensated for the added or lessened engagement on the tool.
+The feed rate must be appropriately compensated for the added or lessened engagement on the tool to provide the most effective and desired IPM for the chosen application.

 This adjustment is even more important for circular interpolation.
 Take, for example, a threading application involving a cutter making a circular motion about a pre-drilled hole or boss.
 For internal adjustment, the feed rate must be lowered to account for the additional engagement.
 For external adjustment, the feed rate must be increased due to less tool engagement.